Summer Writers Institute

 Yes!
 On-campus housing is available on a first come, first served basis.
 After you complete your registration in SWI, you must complete a housing request.
 If you have any issues with housing registration, please contact Tiffanie Fleschert, Assistant Manager of Summer Programs and Conference Services:

-You may visit the Summer Conferences and Programs website for more information.
+Visit Summer Conferences and Programs for more information.

 What transportation service do you recommend I use for traveling to campus from the airport?